 Key features include:

-• A structured approach to language learning, that can be followed as a program or adapted for informal use by individual practitioners
+• A structured approach to language learning that can be followed as a programme or adapted for informal use by individual practitioners.

 Table of Contents

 Introduction Chapter 1: Early Communication Skills Chapter 2: Attention Control and Listening Skills Chapter 3: The Role of Play Chapter 4: The Development of Verbal Comprehension Chapter 5: The Acquisition of Expressive Language Appendix 1: Summary of Developmental Stages Appendix 2: Photocopiable Images Appendix 3: Resources Appendix 4: Useful Addresses Appendix 5: Bibliography